privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 That model works because IRMA is one ecosystem with one operator: every party can reasonably be asked to register with Yivi, so the vouching question always has one of two answers — Yivi does, or nobody does.

 The EUDI wallet world is not like that.
 Under the **OpenID4VC** family of standards — OpenID4VCI for issuance, OpenID4VP for disclosure — the wallet meets issuers and verifiers that never signed up with Yivi and never will: parties from other ecosystems, other countries, other trust domains, authenticating with the technologies of the open world.
-The rest of this post is about how the wallet sizes *them* up.
+The rest of this post is about how the wallet will size *them* up.

 ## The ways a party can prove who it is